Here’s a bit of funny trivia for you: what language is the funny co-pilot speaking in this Star Wars clip?

 Surprise!!
 It’s Kikuyu, a language spoken in Kenya.
 I don’t understand what he’s saying, but after living in Kenya for a few years you can eventually distinguish between lots of languages… he apparently says something like, “Tell those guys over there to come over here.”

 About two weeks ago I moved to Nairobi to start my new job.
-I live in Nairobi’s Westlands suburb but I commute daily about 25 minutes to a small town called Uthiru.
+I live in Nairobi’s Westlands suburb but I commute daily about twenty-five minutes to a small town called Uthiru.
 The first difference I noticed from Tala is that the predominant language is Kikuyu, whereas in Tala it was Kikamba.
-I’m not worried, because I’ve learned enough Kiswahili, and everyone speaks that one in addition to their mother tongue.
+I’m not worried, because I’ve learned enough Swahili, and everyone speaks that one in addition to their mother tongue.
 The one place you’ll notice the change in language right away is in the local music.
 It seems that every ethnic group in Kenya has their own distinct style of music.

 I never liked the music when I was in Tala, but I miss it now.
 Every bicycle taxi, small shop, or matatu always had these beats on the radio.
 I’ve heard that this music is pure matusi (literally “abuses”), but of course I don’t understand one word they’re saying!
 The most famous Kamba artist is a dude named Ken wa Maria, so if you wanna hear more just Google him up.
 I don’t know any famous Kikuyu musicians yet, but their music is easy enough to find.
 Enjoy!